kmiddleton/academic-kickstart/content/software/index.md

 Code for most lab projects is available either on the [lab github page](https://github.com/Middleton-Lab) or [my personal GitHub page](https://github.com/kmiddleton).

-Some of the more potentially useful R packages are described below.
+A few of the more potentially useful R packages are described below.

 - [abd](#analysis-of-biological-data-abd): Data for *Analysis of Biological Data*
 - [jnt](#johnsonneyman-technique-jnt): Johnson-Neyman Technique